gigi-codes/warehouse_density/README.md

  |   | |  Combined Data   | (25444, 62) |
  |   | |   **Used Data**   | (14912, 59) |

+From this data, we used the following for our model:

  * `ozone` data from CalEnviroScreen (CAES) 4: converted from yearly units to daily units
  * `low birth rate` in CAES 2: converted from fraction to percent